NannyML/nannyml/docs/examples/california_housing.rst

 Indeed, distributions of these variables are completely different in each chunk.
 This was expected, as the original dataset has observations from nearby locations next to each other.
-Let’s see it on a scatter plot:
+Let's see it on a scatter plot:

 .. code:: python